The Sketchbook of Wisdom: A Hand-Crafted Manual on the Pursuit of Wealth and Good Life

-I had shared my Investor’s Manifesto few years back.
+I had shared my Investor’s Manifesto last year.
 Here is my fifteen-point stock valuation manifesto, which I have been using as part of my investment process for the past few years now.

 It is evolving but is something I reflect back on if I ever feel stuck in my stock valuation process.
 You may modify it to suit your own process and requirements.
 But this in itself should keep you safe.